Letters from Harold Edward 'Pompey' Elliott to his family, November 1916 - December 1916 - Part 6

 Andrew.
 Give my love to poor old

-Nan.
-I hope she is a better now & will
+Nana.
+I hope she is better, now & will

 be all right in the summer time which